orsonteodoro/oiledmachine-overlay/README.md

 The compromised execution-integrity is more dangerous than compromised confidentiality because it can do impersonation or increase attacker capabilties.
-If an attacker compromised execution-integrity, then it can also compromise confidentiality and run attacker code and irreversable damage.
+If an attacker compromised execution-integrity, then it can also lead to compromised confidentiality, run attacker code, and irreversable damage.

 For `llvm-cfi` using `RUSTFLAGS_HARDENED_LLVM_CFI_USER` doesn't automatically allow you to use it.
 The package must be marked and tested with